 So, what is the Best Age to opt for a Term Plan?

 Of course the earlier the better.
-This is because premium for term coverage is level, i.e. once you start the policy, the premium does not go up even when your age rises, unlike health insurance policies.
+This is because the premium for term coverage is level, i.e. once you start the policy, the premium does not go up even when your age rises, unlike health insurance policies.

 Let us consider an example of HDFC Life Click 2 Protect Plus Plan.